darrarski/DRSwipeMenu-iOS/README.md

 ##### v2.0.1

 > - Added `shouldCloseByTapingOnMainView` property to `DRSwipeMenuView`.
 If set to `YES`, tapping on center view closes menu.
 This will block user interactions with center view while menu is revealed.
+Default value is `NO`.

 ##### v2.0.0